 Stretch the dough and shape it with enough flour so that it doesn't stick.
 Then lift the dough from two opposite sides and transfer it to a pizza peel or baking paper that is floured with semolina flour and shape it into an even round shape.

-Spread the tomato sauce evenly on the dough, scatter with cheese, top with the pepperoni, and bake.
+Spread the pizza sauce evenly on the dough, scatter with cheese, top with the pepperoni, and bake.

 Note: For a full visual walkthrough, watch the video.